hardwario/docs/chester/ordering-codes.md

 # Ordering Codes

-This chapter defines all possible ordering codes for the CHESTER ecosystem.
+This article defines all possible ordering codes for the CHESTER ecosystem.
 The order specifications must be fully compliant with the part numbers stated below.

 :::tip